BDAthlon/2018-wannabe-postdoc-1/README.md

 Solution *1a* performs *brute force search* to explore different options for
 	genetic technology mapping.
++	Explore each permutation of NOT gates.
++	For each selection, store its alpha value and the permutation in a table
++ Enumerate a table to find the largest alpha value, and select the corresponding permutation of NOT gates.

 The back-end of **problem1_solution.py** generates an output file containing